Beschreibung des Studienfachs

-Admission to the Master's program in Human Biology requires a first professional university degree of at least 180 ECTS points or an equivalent degree from Germany or abroad in biology, biomedicine, bioinformatics, chemistry, biochemistry, human biology, medicine, physics, biophysics or a related subject, as well as successful participation in an aptitude test.
-The application for the aptitude procedure has to be submitted electronically via an online portal to the Faculty of Biology by March 31st for the following winter semester (cut-off deadline).
+Admission to the master's program in Molecular and Cellular Biology requires a bachelor's degree of at least 180 ECTS credits or an equivalent degree from Germany or abroad in biology, biotechnology, bioinformatics, chemistry, biochemistry, physics, biophysics or a related subject, and also successful participation in an aptitude test.
+Applications to participate in the aptitude test must be submitted by February 28 (cut-off deadline) for the following winter semester via an online portal to the Faculty of Biology.
 Further Information here.

 - Link zum Fach